yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 3. Separate our own observations from interpretations.
 Being able to parse the objective context one can make balanced judgements distilled from pure facts.

+4. Pro tip: curate your information to be only 0-th or 1-st degree information sources.
+Either from you experience/ by doing or people who are doing the thing they talk about.

 # Observations on Good Companies